Schiiss/blog/_posts/2021-04-22-aro-and-azure-files.md

 apiVersion: "v1"
 kind: "PersistentVolume"
 metadata:
-  name: "azurepv" <- Place desired name of the persistent volume
+  # Place desired name of the persistent volume
+  name: "azurepv"
 spec:
   capacity:
-    storage: "10Gi" <- The size of the Azure files share
+    # The size of the Azure files share
+    storage: "10Gi"
   accessModes:
     - "ReadWriteOnce"
-  storageClassName: azurefileclass <- The name of the storage class created above
+  # The name of the storage class created above
+  storageClassName: azurefileclass
   azureFile:
-    secretName: azurestoragename01 <- The name of the secret created earlier
+    # The name of the secret created earlier
+    secretName: azurestoragename01
-    shareName: share -> The share located in Azure files
+    # The share located in Azure files
+    shareName: share
-    secretNamespace: openshiftnamespace <- Your OpenShift namespace
+    # Your OpenShift namespace
+    secretNamespace: openshiftnamespace
     readOnly: false
 ```